 What is SJS and why is it a concern with lamotrigine?

 Stevens-Johnson syndrome (SJS) is a rare but serious reaction where the skin and mucous membranes blister and peel.
 It can be life-threatening.
 Lamotrigine is one of the drugs most commonly associated with SJS, which is why the medication requires a slow dose increase when you start it.
-The risk is highest during the first 8 weeks of treatment, and restarting lamotrigine after a long gap resets that clock, making re-titration necessary.
+The risk is highest during the first 8 weeks of treatment, and restarting lamotrigine after a gap without proper guidance can recreate that high-risk window.

 What happens if you suddenly stop taking lamotrigine?